Amiya200/EzeAgro/README.md

 # EzeAgro: A Smart Farming Solution Using IoT 🌱

-"EzeAgro presents a pioneering smart farming solution, harnessing IoT technology to transform agriculture.
-Our platform offers real-time monitoring and automation, guaranteeing optimal yields and promoting sustainable farming practices—a fruitful innovation for Indian farmers."
+EzeAgro presents a pioneering smart farming solution, harnessing IoT technology to transform agriculture.
+Our platform offers real-time monitoring and automation, guaranteeing optimal yields and promoting sustainable farming practices—a fruitful innovation for Indian farmers.

 ## Key Features 🚜